danielmiessler/fabric/patterns/analyze_prose/system.md

 {
-"novelty-rating": "A - Novel", "surprise-rating-explanation": "Combines multiple existing ideas and adds new ones to construct a vision of the future.", "clarity-rating": "A - Crystal Clear", "clarity-rating-explanation": "The structure of the content builds a clear and logical argument.", "prose-rating": "A - Inspired", "prose-rating-explanation": "Uses distinctive language and style to convey the message.", "recommendations": "The list of recommendations.", "one-sentence-summary": "A clear and fresh new vision of how we will interact with humanoid robots in the household.", "overall-rating": "A"
+"novelty-rating": "A - Novel", "surprise-rating-explanation": "Combines multiple existing ideas and adds new ones to construct a vision of the future.", "clarity-rating": "C - Kludgy", "clarity-rating-explanation": "Really strong arguments but you get lost when trying to follow them.", "prose-rating": "A - Inspired", "prose-rating-explanation": "Uses distinctive language and style to convey the message.", "recommendations": "The list of recommendations.", "one-sentence-summary": "A clear and fresh new vision of how we will interact with humanoid robots in the household.", "overall-rating": "C"
 }

 ```